SEMOSS/documentation/docusaurus/docs/Get Started/Key Concepts.md

 ### What is an Insight?

 Throughout this documentation we will be using the term **'Insight'**, so it behooves us to take a moment and explain what that is.
-In CFG AI, an **Insight** is best described as a temporary space that allows you to create what you want.
+In SEMOSS, an **Insight** is best described as a temporary space that allows you to create what you want.
 Put simply, it is a hosted workspace where you are able to upload your app and access your hosted data.

 ![Insight](../../static/img/OverviewImages/Insight.PNG)

-One of the key components for integrating your data app with the greater CFG AI environment is the **InsightProvider** that is built into the SEMOSS SDK.
+One of the key components for integrating your data app with the greater SEMOSS environment is the **InsightProvider** that is built into the SEMOSS SDK.
 The main purpose of this InsightProvider is to give your app access to all of your hosted data, and to create the Insight that is going to host your app.
 To perform actions in an **Insight** we must use a pixel command.

 ### What is a Pixel?

-A **pixel** is a CFG AI specific term that references a backend call.
+A **pixel** is a SEMOSS specific term that references a backend call.
 It is similar to a standardized API call, though it does not require you to specify the type of API call (i.e POST/PUT/GET/DELETE).
 The pixel call generally specifies a **reactor** that is being called, and then any input variables that the reactor needs.
 When discussing pixel calls in this documentation we will also include a sample of the pixel string structure required.

 ### What is a Reactor?

 A **reactor** is a business logic unit of **pixel** which performs the desired operation for the user.
 At its core, a reactor is just a Java class file.
 A reactor file is put inside a java folder within the App folder when custom backend code is required.
-It can directly interact with the CFG AI server.
+It can directly interact with the SEMOSS server.

 ### Anatomy of GenAI Apps